HamdyAR/trade-capture-system/docs/step2-test-fix-doc.md

 #### i. `testCreateTrade`
 - **Problem Description:**
-The `testCreateTrade` test in TradeController.java failed because it expected a `200 OK` response, but the endpoint returned `201 Created` after successfully creating a trade.
+The `testCreateTrade` test in `TradeControllerTest.java` failed because it expected a `200 OK` response, but the endpoint returned `201 Created` after successfully creating a trade.

 - **Root Cause Analysis:**
 According to REST API best practices, a successful resource creation should return `201 Created`, not `200 OK`.
 The controller implementation in the `createTrade()` method of `TradeController.java` correctly returns `201`, but the test was incorrectly written to expect `200`, resulting in a logical mismatch.